winglang/wing/rfcs/sdk-spec.md

 ## Bucket

 The bucket resource represents an object store that can be used to store and retrieve arbitrary data.
 A bucket can be used to store text files, images, videos, and any other type of data.
-You can think of a bucket as a file system or hash map in the cloud whose data is usually distributed across multiple machines for high availability.
+You can think of a bucket like hash map in the cloud whose data is typically distributed across multiple machines for high availability.

 <!--
 All code snippets should be in Wing - it just says "ts" for syntax highlighting